Skip to content

 How does EOS open interest compare across exchanges?

-EOS open interest is broken down by exchange in the chart above, showing the total value of outstanding EOS derivative contracts on each platform.
+The EOS open-interest chart shows the total value of outstanding EOS derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the EOS long/short ratio indicate?